Automation PC 910

 The rest of the PC infrastructure has also been streamlined for maximum computing performance and optimal data throughput.
 For example, a serial ATA-based CFast card has replaced the CompactFlash used previously in the Automation PC 910.
 CFast cards combine the form factor of a CompactFlash card with the fast SATA interface.
 At the same time, CFast cards retain all the advantages of CompactFlash, such as its extreme robustness.

 Since the introduction of the Core Duo processors, the multi-core approach has been the foundation for continued development of CPU technology.
 Once single-core processors reached their physical limits, it was no longer possible to increase performance without considerably increasing power consumption.
 Multi-core technology resolved this conflict of interest, allowing greater performance to come hand-in-hand with more efficient energy use.
-The 3rd generation Core i-series equipped in Automation PC 910 systems includes a rich selection of high-performance dual-core and quad-core processors.
+The latest generation Core i-series used in Automation PC 910 systems includes a rich selection of high-performance dual-core and quad-core processors.
 This includes several low-power versions that allow the Automation PC 910 to be operated without fans, even with a Core i7.

 Fanless operation that meets the highest demands

 Many variants of the Automation PC 910 provide the option of operation without the use of fans.
 When this feature is combined with CFast cards and solid-state drives, the PC system is completely free of rotating parts – a huge advantage when it comes to maintenance-free operation.
 The Automation PC 910 cooling system has been completely revamped for optimal heat transfer out of the housing.
 To maximize convection for fanless operation, the Automation PC 910 heat sink design was optimized through an extensive evaluation process using simulated models.